Steerable Pyramid Transform Enables Robust Left Ventricle Quantification: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{ardiovascular} diseases cause so far the largest mortality among all pathologies worldwide, with millions of premature deaths every year \cite{Mendis2011Global}.
-Therefore, quantifying structural and physiological cardiac indices, especially those relevant to the left ventricle (LV) due to its central role in powering the systemic circulation, has attracted extensive academic and clinical attention~\cite{Peng2016Areview}.

-Among various imaging techniques, the non-invasive cardiovascular magnetic resonance (CMR) has become a gold standard to acquire the anatomical and functional information of the heart, generating image sequences in decent resolution and good contrast between soft tissues \cite{Grothues2002ComparisonOI, grothues2004interstudy}.
-Moreover, CMR comes with different imaging protocols~\cite{Peng2016Areview }, such as cine CMR to provide high spatiotemporal resolution with high contrast, flow CMR to encode the velocity information of the cardiovascular flow, tagged CMR to assess regional dysfunction, etc. CMR-based LV quantification aims to provide a comprehensive, objective, and accurate evaluation of the LV pathological changes through structural index prediction.
-A commonly used setting for LV quantification is to take a sequence of CMR slices (\ie, images) within one cardiac cycle as input\footnote{More concretely, the input is a sequence of CMR slices from the mid-cavity, in the short-axis view, and by the cine CMR protocol.}, and produce a set of structural indices for each slice, \eg, cavity and myocardium areas, three directional dimensions, and six regional wall thicknesses \cite{xue2017direct, xue2018full}, as shown in Fig. \ref{fig:LV_indices}.
-Important functional indices (\eg, LV stroke volume and ejection fraction) can then be inferred subsequently.
+In the academic and clinical communities, quantifying physiological cardiac indices, particularly those pertaining to the left ventricle (LV), has garnered significant attention~\cite{Peng2016Areview}.
+Cardiovascular magnetic resonance (CMR) based LV quantification aims to provide a comprehensive, objective, and precise evaluation of LV pathological changes by predicting structural indices.
+In this work, we adopt a commonly-used setting for LV quantification, which takes a sequence of CMR slices\footnote{More specifically, the input comprises a sequence of CMR slices from the mid-cavity in the short-axis view, obtained using the cine CMR protocol.} acquired within one cardiac cycle as input and predicts a set of structural indices for each slice, \ie, cavity and myocardium areas, three directional dimensions, and six regional wall thicknesses \cite{xue2017direct, xue2018full}, totaling eleven indices as shown in Fig. \ref{fig:LV_indices}.